 Choose Toys That Motivate Problem-Solving And Exploration

 Toys are valuable toys in teaching our children to figure stuff out on their own, or sometimes with a little coaching.
 It can also assist with building logical thinking dexterities as well as problem-solving skills.
 Children can develop their spatial relation skills, fine motor skills, and hand-eye coordination.
-Good examples that you can purchase from retailers like Mr Toys include shape-sorters, puzzles, nesting cups, blocks, paint, art materials like clay, playdough, and crayons.
+Good examples that you can purchase from retailers like Playmobil include shape-sorters, puzzles, nesting cups, blocks, paint, art materials like clay, playdough, and crayons.

 Select Toys That Can Encourage Your Child’s Imagination